4. Tutorial: A Real Analyzer

 • [3] Per the TFTP specification, the first field contains the opcode as an integer value encoded over two bytes.
 For multi-byte integer values, it is important to consider the byte order for parsing.
 TFTP uses network byte order which matches Spicy’s default, so there is nothing else for us to do here.
 (If we had to specify the order, we would add the &byte-order attribute).

-• [4] The filename is a null-terminated byte sequence, which we can express directly as such in Spicy: The filename field will accumulate bytes until a null byte is encountered.
+• [4] The filename is a null-terminated byte sequence, which we can express directly as such in Spicy: the filename field will accumulate bytes until a null byte is encountered.
 Note that even though the specification of a Read Request shows the 0 as separate element inside the packet, we don’t create a field for it, but rather exploit it as a terminator for the file name (which will not be included into the filename stored).

 • [5] The mode operates just the same as the filename.